mohankumargupta/mentionsdrupal8module/README.md

 - ckeditor plugin to do autocomplete of user inside CKEditor

 #TODO List
-- jquery texcomplete integration for non-ckeditor fields
+- jquery textcomplete integration for non-ckeditor fields

 #Installation